kbase/cdm-jupyterhub/README.md

 ### Spark Session/Context Configuration

-When running Spark in the Jupyter notebook container, the `spark.driver.host` configuration is automatically set to the hostname (`SPARK_DRIVER_HOST`) of the container.
+When running Spark in the Jupyter notebook container, the default `spark.driver.host` configuration is set to the hostname (`SPARK_DRIVER_HOST`) of the container.
+In addition, the environment variable `SPARK_MASTER_URL` should also be configured.

 #### Example SparkSession Configuration
 ```python